 When choosing a thermal fluid, the most important operating temperature you need to be aware of is your bulk fluid temperature.
 Whichever fluid you use, you’ll want to be sure it is rated higher than your expected bulk temperature while in operation.
 Next, you’ll want to consider your fluid’s film or skin temperature – the temperature at the point of contact between the fluid and the heat source (boiler tubes, immersion heaters, etc.).
 Maintaining sufficient turbulent flow is key in keeping film temperatures at manageable levels while operating.
-If you plan to run close to the upper limit of a fluid’s bulk temperature, you should investigate film temperature further with your equipment manufacturer.
-The same holds true in any system that is not designed to circulate the fluid.
-In most cases, these systems use immersion heater(s) so you will want to make sure the watt density of your heater(s) is suitable for your fluid.
+If you plan to run close to the upper limit of a fluid’s bulk temperature, you should further investigate your equipment manufacturer’s film temperature.
+The same holds in any system that is not designed to circulate the fluid.
+In most cases, these systems use immersion heater(s), so you will want to make sure your heater(s) watt density is suitable for your fluid.
 To find out more about the importance of watt density, please see this article – https://durathermfluids.com/watts-robbing-service-life/.

 Maximizing Fluid Life

-There are many brands of thermal fluids on the market today and obviously, some are better than others.
-Most will transfer heat, but there is one key performance factor that sets them apart, and that is service life.
+There are many brands of thermal fluids on the market today, and obviously, some are better than others.
+Most will transfer heat, but there is one key performance factor that sets them apart: service life.
 If your application is short-term or your system is used infrequently, you can certainly save money by going with a lower grade of thermal fluid.
 But, if you’re investing in a fluid for long-term operation, often upwards of 10-15 years, you should weigh the advantages of going with a fluid that’s engineered to last.
 This chart illustrates how Duratherm fluids outperform the competition – https://durathermfluids.com/why/report/.

 Availability is Critical

-A lot of high-volume production operations rely on thermal fluids to keep them operating at their peak efficiency, 24/7.
-But let’s face it: leaks can and do happen, and when they do, how fast can your supplier deliver to get your back up and running?
+Many high-volume production operations rely on thermal fluids to keep them operating at their peak efficiency, 24/7.
+But let’s face it: leaks can and do happen, and when they do, how fast can your supplier deliver to get your back up and to run?
 Duratherm maintains a large inventory that we can ship same-day, helping you keep any downtime to a minimum.

 Reliable Service and Support

-Everyone wants their operation to run trouble-free, but when problems do arise, you need to resolve them fast so you can minimize any downtime.
+Everyone wants their operation to run trouble-free, but when problems do arise, you need to resolve them fast to minimize any downtime.
 Equipment-side issues can impact the thermal fluid – sometimes significantly.
-The trouble is, that by the time you notice a problem, there may already be severe fluid degradation and possibly system fouling (sludge, carbon).
+The trouble is that by the time you notice a problem, there may already be severe fluid degradation and possibly system fouling (sludge, carbon).

 Give us a call today at 1-800-446-4910, and we’ll help you find the thermal fluid that’s right for you.